-Built in 1951, the building has been around for nearly 70 years.
-It’s owned by the City who, after a review of many properties across Lloydminster, decided it wasn’t worth the upkeep.
-The building requires extensive repairs and maintenance to a number of different issues, including heating and ventilation issues, crawl space flooding, sewer line deficiencies, window replacement and rehabilitating the road access and parking lot, coming in at nearly $2 million.
+The building requires extensive repairs and maintenance to many different issues, including heating and ventilation issues, crawl space flooding, sewer line deficiencies, window replacement and rehabilitating the road access and parking lot, coming in at nearly $2 million.
 Nearly 70-years-old, the city decided to be not worth the upkeep.

 “We’ve been discussing this for about six months already.
 We’ve actually even started an internal committee because we have, in the back of our minds for years, known that there could be a possibility that we would be forced to move out,” says Sjodin.

 The committee is currently reviewing its options; will they continue to rent somewhere, or buy a building.
 If they buy, it may be for just the chamber or include the other organizations in the building.
 Sjodin says the chamber would like to have its plan ready in the next six months and thinks the timeline is realistic.
 She adds the chamber will likely miss the old building, having housed many organizations like itself for so long.

 “We’ll definitely miss it.
 We’ve been in here since probably the early 2000’s, if not earlier.
 This has been our home for a very long time.”

 The Lloydminster Region Housing Group is another organization now looking for a new home.
 It provides subsidized housing for low-income seniors and families in the area.
 It’s also considering its options in a decision that will be left to the board of directors.
 Deanna Stang-Livingston, CAO of the Lloydminster Region Housing Group, thinks the timeline for moving is feasible, but regrets having to move.

 “We’re not happy about it, that’s for sure,” says Stang-Livingston.
 “I mean, we love the location and its been home for us for a number of years.
 I guess these things happen, and we have to move.”